gr4vy/gr4vy-python/README.md

 ```

 Alternatively, instead of the `gr4vyId` it can be initialized with the `baseUrl`
-of the server to use directly and the environment attempting to acess .
+of the server to use directly and the environment attempting to access.

 ```python
   client = Gr4vyClientWithBaseUrl("https://*gr4vyId*.gr4vy.app","private_key.pem", "sandbox")